Comparisons13 min read

 Integrations

-Canva integrates with what feels like half the internet — Google Drive, Dropbox, Slack, HubSpot, Mailchimp, WordPress, Hootsuite, and dozens more.
+Canva connects with what feels like half the internet — Google Drive, Dropbox, Slack, HubSpot, Mailchimp, WordPress, Hootsuite, tons more.
 For a social media manager running a full marketing stack, this is huge.

 VistaCreate's integrations are more limited.
-You've got Google Drive, the Depositphotos connection (which is genuinely useful for stock), and a handful of others — but nothing approaching Canva's ecosystem depth.
+Google Drive, Depositphotos connection (which is useful for stock), a few others — but nothing close to Canva's ecosystem depth.

-Winner: Canva — it's not even a contest here.
+Winner: Canva — not really a contest here.

 Pricing & Value

-VistaCreate is cheaper — $13/month vs Canva's $15/month at the Pro level.
-That's not a dramatic difference, but over a year it adds up to about $24.
-More meaningfully, VistaCreate's free plan gives you access to animated templates, which Canva restricts more heavily on the free tier.
+VistaCreate costs less — $13/month vs Canva's $15/month at Pro level.
+That's not huge, but it adds up to about $24 annually.
+More importantly, VistaCreate's free plan actually gives you animated templates, which Canva restricts more heavily on the free tier.

-Canva Pro, though, packs in a tremendous amount for $15.
-The scheduler alone could replace a separate tool subscription.
+Canva Pro though packs a lot into $15.
+The scheduler alone could replace another subscription.
 The AI features could replace others.
-When you account for what you'd otherwise pay for complementary tools, Canva Pro often works out to better value even at the higher price point.
-I've seen people cancel their Buffer subscriptions the moment they realized Canva could handle scheduling — that's real money back in your pocket.
+When you add up what you'd otherwise pay for complementary tools, Canva Pro often ends up better value even at the higher price.
+I've seen people cancel Buffer subscriptions the moment they realized Canva handles scheduling — that's real money back in your pocket.

 Winner: VistaCreate on raw price.
 Canva on overall value.